OpenCTI-Platform/docs/docs/usage/draftWorkspaces.md

 When opening a validated draft, the same draft overview will be avaible to see all of the draft changes.

 In addition, the progress of the ingestion of the draft approval is visible on top of the data lists.

+## Features not available in draft

+Even though drafts try to provide as many actions as possible in the platform, some actions either do not make sense or have not been implemented yet to work in draft mode.
+Among them:

+- playbooks
+- inference rules
+- sharing to org
+- apply authorized members
+- downloading knowledge
+- disseminate a file
+- merge entities